PawseySC/hpc-container-training/_episodes/31-mpi.md

 {: .bash}

 Under the hood, the MPI processes outside of the container (spawned by `mpirun` or `srun`) will work in tandem with the containerized MPI code to instantiate the job.
-There are a few implications here...
+There are a few implications here ...

 ### Requirements for the MPI + container combo

 Let's discuss what the above mentioned implications are.
 * A host MPI installation must be present to spawn the MPI processes.
 * An MPI installation is required in the container, to compile the application.
-Also, during build the application must be linked *dynamically* to the MPI libraries, so as to have the capability of using the host ones at runtime. *Statically* linking MPI libraries at compilation time will force the application to use the MPI library present inside the container, which may lead to compatibility issues with the hosts MPI library and neglect any optimisations present in the host MPI installation.
+Also, during build the application must be linked *dynamically* to the MPI libraries, so as to have the capability of using the host ones at runtime.
+    * *Statically* linking MPI libraries at compilation time will force the application to use the MPI library present inside the container, which may lead to compatibility issues with the hosts MPI library and neglect any optimisations present in the host MPI installation.
 Note: dynamic linking is typically the default behaviour on Linux systems.

 A specific section of the recipe file needs to take care of this, or in alternative the base image for the recipe needs to have the MPI libraries.
 Either way, if we take the example of a *def file* for the *MPICH* flavour of MPI, the code would look like: